flatt-security/shisho/docs/content/learn-shisho/04-rewrite-option.md

 ## Refer to Metavariables with Constraints

 Moreover, you can refer to the metavariables captured by constraints.
-The feature allows referring existing values.
+The feature allows referring to existing values.

 ```yaml
 version: '1'